qideng-math/qideng-math.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a postdoc in [LIAM (Laboratory for Industrial and Applied Mathematics)](https://liam.lab.yorku.ca/) at York University, working under the supervision of [Prof. Jianhong Wu](https://scholar.google.ca/citations?user=Ox-xAuIAAAAJ&hl=en).
+I am a postdoc in [LIAM (Laboratory for Industrial and Applied Mathematics)](https://liam.lab.yorku.ca/) at York University since March 2024, working under the supervision of [Prof. Jianhong Wu](https://scholar.google.ca/citations?user=Ox-xAuIAAAAJ&hl=en).

-Previously, I was a visiting researcher at Wilfrid Laurier University, hosted by [Prof. Yuming Chen](https://www.wlu.ca/academics/faculties/faculty-of-science/faculty-profiles/yuming-chen/index.html).
-I received my Ph.D. in Mathematics from Nanjing University of Science and Technology, advised by Prof. Zhipeng Qiu.
+Previously, I was a visiting researcher at Wilfrid Laurier University from 2022-2024, hosted by [Prof. Yuming Chen](https://www.wlu.ca/academics/faculties/faculty-of-science/faculty-profiles/yuming-chen/index.html).
+I received my Ph.D. in Mathematics from Nanjing University of Science and Technology in 2023, advised by Prof. Zhipeng Qiu.

-My research focuses on mathematical modeling, dynamical systems, and theoretical immunology.
+My research focuses on mathematical biology, particularly in modeling sexually transmitted diseases and theoretical immunology.
+My main interests and recent works include data-driven mathematical modeling, agent-based models, and deep learning.
+I have also worked on the theoretical analysis of ordinary differential equations and impulse differential equations, with a focus on stability and bifurcation analysis.

 Publications
 ---
+* Modeling the interaction of cytotoxic T-lymphocytes and oncolytic viruses in a tumor microenvironment .\
+*Yan Zhao\*, __Qi Deng__\*, Zhipeng Qiu, Ting Guo, Shigui Ruan*\
+Accepted, SIAM Journal on Applied Mathematics.\
+\* These authors contributed equally to this work.

 * HIV infection dynamics with broadly neutralizing antibodies and CTL immune response.\
 *Ting Guo, __Qi Deng__, Shasha Gao, Zhipeng Qiu, Libin Rong*\
 Discrete and Continuous Dynamical Systems-S, doi: 10.3934/dcdss.2024151.